Hurrungane: Name

 Hurrungane is the finite plural of a word hurrung.
-Hurrungen, the finite singular of the same word, is the names of two mountains in Rauma and Skjåk.
+Hurrungen, the finite singular of the same word, is the names of two mountains in Rauma Municipality and Skjåk Municipality.
 The first element is the verb hurra which means "hurry, move fast (with noise and roar)".
 The last element is the suffix -ung, referring to an active thing/person.
 The actual mountains are steep, and there are frequent rockslides and avalanches from the hillsides.
 The meaning of the name is then "the noisemakers".